 If your circumstances changes after completing at least one research period and you are unable to continue your research work, you should apply for the following:

-How to apply for leave of absence (less than 12 weeks)
+How to apply for leave of absence (less than one research period)

 The leave of absence will not change your latest completion date but may explain any difficulties with your progress or provide background information for a later extension of candidature.
 You will remain formally enrolled during the leave period.
 If you are a scholarship holder, your scholarship may be placed on hold while you are on leave.
 Please provide Supporting form and documents with your MyUni application

 If you are unable to work for three months or longer, you may apply to suspend your candidature for a maximum period of one year (four research periods).
 The application must be received at least two weeks prior to the census date of the affected research period.
 Only in exceptional circumstances, a further year of suspension may be considered upon the expiry of the previous suspension.
 If you do not formally suspend your candidature, your candidature may lapse.
 Your latest completion date will be adjusted in accordance with the suspension period granted.
 Please provide Supporting form and documents with your MyUni application.
 Also, see Re-enrolling students (returning after a period of absence).